 Firstly, what does CPD stand for?
 CPD stands for Continuing Professional Development.
 Put simply, it is a process by which you can develop yourself personally and professionally through various types of activity and learning, including participation-based or independent learning, online learning and knowledge sharing.
 This can be a mix of self-guided learning methods or certified learning courses.

-Why CPD is important
+Why is CPD important?

 Through CPD your learning becomes conscious and proactive rather than reactive.
 Many professional bodies require individuals to record a pre-allocated number of CPD hours in each calendar year.
 As with all these things, the preferred method of practice is to consistently progress and track your CPD to build up to these hours.
 Try to avoid a last-minute panic by giving yourself two weeks to complete 30 hours of CPD work!